upleveled/system-setup/macos.md

     It should print out a welcome message like this:<br><br>
     <img src="macos-7-docker-hello-world.png"><br><br>

-18. <a name="expo-react-native"></a>We will now install Expo CLI for React Native.
+18. <a name="expo-react-native"></a>We will now install Expo CLI and EAS CLI for React Native.

     Copy the following text, paste it in the terminal and hit return.

     ```bash
-    npm install -g expo-cli
+    pnpm add --global expo-cli eas-cli
     ```

     You can ignore the lines marked `WARN` - these do not indicate problems:<br><br>